 This article brings you the CBSE Class 9 Science notes on chapter 1 'Matter in Our Surroundings'.
 These chapter notes are prepared by the subject experts and cover every important topic from the chapter.
-In between these notes you can try the questions asked from the previous set of topics.
+In between these notes, exercise questions are provided.
+Students must solve these questions to test their understanding about the learned topics.
 These questions will help you to track your preparation level and get a hold on the subject.

 Main topics covered in CBSE Class 9 Science, Matter in Our Surroundings: Capter Notes, are: